-Rotationplasty for Osteosarcoma: Liam’s Story
+Rotationplasty for osteosarcoma: Liam’s story

 When Liam was diagnosed with a cancerous tumor above his knee, a connection was made with his history of gastrointestinal problems and poor growth.
 Genetic testing revealed he had a rare disorder that gave him a predisposition to develop osteosarcoma.
 To remove the tumor’s site, Liam had a surgical procedure that turned his ankle joint into a knee joint.

-Liam painting a soccer ball Liam, 7, is passionate about soccer.
+Liam, 7, is passionate about soccer.
 You can tell by the way he dresses: Almost every day he wears a soccer jersey.
 It was while he was playing soccer, in February 2018, that the first sign of trouble emerged.
 He started limping.

-His family took him to an orthopaedist, and an X-ray revealed the cause.
+His family took him to an orthopedist, and an X-ray revealed the cause.
 “They said it was a benign cyst on his left femur just above the knee,” says his mother, Cory.
 An MRI showed the lesion to be partially sac-like and partially solid.
 On Feb.
 14, a surgeon removed the tumor and performed bone grafting.

 “A week later, they called and said ‘cancer,’” explains Cory.